bellons91/personal-tech-notes/azure/Azure App Service/Azure App Service Autoscale.md

 Autoscaling is also affected by the number of instances of the service.
 The fewer the number of instances initially, the less capacity you have to handle an increasing workload while autoscaling spins up more instances.

-Autoscaling is a feature tightly bound to [[azure-app-service-plan]].
+Autoscaling is a feature tightly bound to [[Azure App Service Plan]].
 Each Service Plan has an associated scaling limit that cannot be surpassed.
 Not all service plans support autoscaling. **The development pricing tiers are either limited to a single instance (the F1 and D1 tiers)**, or they only provide **manual scaling (the B1 tier)**.
 If you've selected one of these tiers, you must first scale up to the S1 or any of the P-level production tiers.

 ## Autoscale conditions and rules